Where did you work abroad? What was your position?

 - International Trade Resources provides a wealth of resources to understand the unique skill sets that are required for international business.

-- The North American Identity is a section that offers unique insights into North American business norms.
+- [chapter:21] is a section that offers unique insights into North American business norms.
 Understanding your own culture is an essential ingredient when striving to understand other cultures, and this section will get you off to an excellent start.